vilbur/MAXSCRIPT-MaxSlicer/README.md

 - **Live update** of supports when position of model is changed
 - Manage visibility and selection of print helpers

-- Use vertex colors for placing supports
+- Vertex colors are used for placing supports